-Those taking hormone replacement therapy may find they have an increase in vaginal wetness, and this is due to higher estrogen levels that cause the Bartholin’s gland to produce more fluid.
+Those taking hormone replacement therapy may find they have an increase in vaginal wetness, and this is due to higher oestrogen levels that cause the glands to produce more fluid.

-Cervical fluid is a type of discharge that’s made up of carbohydrates, proteins and amino acids, and changes in colour, texture and consistency throughout your cycle due to hormone fluctuations.
+Cervical fluid is a mucous-y type of discharge containing carbohydrates, proteins and amino acids, and changes in colour, texture and consistency throughout your cycle due to hormone fluctuations.
 It comes from the cervix (hence the name), and we say cervical fluid, but it’s more like mucus and can feel sticky to the touch.

-During the ovulation part of your cycle, you may notice it becomes thicker in consistency, sometimes indicating peak fertility.
-Your cervical fluid shows up during this time to help you get pregnant, as the texture and pH of the mucus is designed to protect sperm, making these your most fertile days.
+During the ovulation part of your cycle, you may notice it becomes more noticeable, thinner and more watery in consistency, which can help to identify peak fertility.
+Your cervical fluid shows up during this time to help you get pregnant, as the texture and pH of the mucus is designed to allow sperm into the uterus, making these your most fertile days.

-When your estrogen levels are highest, this is when cervical fluid becomes more watery in its consistency, so you may find your underwear feels wetter when this happens.
-Also, if you take birth control pills, these can thicken your cervical fluid so sperm are unable to reach the egg, and you may find it has a different consistency when you’re on the pill.
+When your oestrogen levels are highest, cervical fluid becomes more watery in its consistency, so you may find your underwear feels wetter when this happens.
+Also, if you take birth control pills, these can thicken your cervical fluid so sperm are unable to pass through it and reach an egg, and you may find it has a different consistency when you’re on the pill.

 It’s not always clear what the wetness is, but let’s summarise some of the characteristics:

 Mostly, any kind of vaginal discharge is pretty standard and consistent.
-The only thing that may change is the amount coming out of the vagina (for example, when you’re ovulating, breastfeeding, sexually aroused, etc.) and the colour, depending on what stage of your menstrual cycle you’re in.
+The only things that may change are the amount coming out of the vagina (for example, when you’re ovulating, breastfeeding, sexually aroused, etc.) and the colour, depending on what stage of your menstrual cycle you’re in.
 This is normal.
 You may notice changes in the smell too, but it shouldn’t be too drastic.

 You never need to panic if anything does change with your vaginal discharge, as most things can be cleared up with a visit to the doctor, but don’t put this off.
 If you notice anything abnormal or feel any pain, itching or burning, you might have an infection or another condition that needs to be checked over by your GP.

-Watch out for discharge that’s grey in colour, as this could be a sign of bacterial vaginosis (BV), or cervical fluid that is green in colour, or has a sort of cottage cheese look about it.
-Any changes like this could be a sign of an STI (sexually transmitted infection), as well as things like bleeding between periods or after sex, pain when going to the bathroom, or pain in your abdomen or pelvis area.
-If in doubt, get it checked out.
+Watch out for discharge that’s grey in colour, as this could be a sign of bacterial vaginosis (BV), or greenish discharge could be a sign of an sexually transmitted infection (STI).
+Common conditions like vulvovaginal thrush can change your discharge to a thick, white, cottage-cheese-like consistency, which is easily treated with an antifungal treatment.
+Any dramatic change in your discharge, as well as things like bleeding between periods or after sex, pain when going to the bathroom, or pain in your abdomen or pelvis area should get checked out by a healthcare professional.